 If you delay and debate and listen to your conscience your group may eventually be attacked and wiped out by the other group.
 But what if there were individuals within your group who had intense feelings about the conflict and who characterized the other band as being immoral or even evil and so unworthy of your concern?
 Even better, what if these band members were willing to fight, risking serious injury or death to protect you and the other members of your band?
 Would you be willing to look the other way and let them take action to ensure the survival of your band?

 As this scenario plays itself out over thousands of generations, those bands with the right percentage of these “born warriors” would have a clear evolutionary advantage over those with too many (in which case they would become immune to the normal social controls and end up directing their aggression at each other or at harmless members of the band), or too few (in which case they would not have the numbers necessary to goad the band into taking violent action).
 And individuals who lack these attributes would still eventually be bred to defer to these Social Dominators and Authoritarians when they sound the alarm.
-They may even defer when they know there’s a good chance that things will get out of hand and heinous acts will be committed, acts that they find morally disgusting including the rape and murder of women and children, mutilations, and maybe even human sacrifice (all of which were quite common throughout human history, perhaps to the point of being universal).
+They may even defer when they know there’s a good chance that things will get out of hand and heinous acts will be committed, acts that they find morally disgusting including the rape and murder of women and children, mutilations, and maybe even human sacrifice (all of which were quite common throughout human history, perhaps to the point of being characteristic of all small-scale societies).

 Unfortunately, in the modern world, this tendency toward aggression and even violence is maladaptive, as is the inclination of “Neurotypical” people to allow these types of individuals to run the show.
 The term “Neurotypical”, borrowed from the autism community, will be used in this document to refer to those whose personalities do not contain high levels of the characteristics that distinguish authoritarians, social dominators, psychopaths, autistics, or any other easily distinguishable class.
 The term “normal” might be used except that this would mean these other groups are somehow “abnormal”.
 Which is not really accurate because such individuals should more accurately described as “specialized”, although in the case of Authoritarians specialized to perform a role their band (which is now the human race as a whole) no longer requires.